-$15 million on this year’s ballot for the Charlotte Housing Trust Fund, leveraging private investment dollars to provide affordable and well-maintained housing for low- and moderate-income individuals and families in the Charlotte area.
+$50 million on this year’s ballot for the Charlotte Housing Trust Fund, matching private investment dollars, to provide affordable and well-maintained housing for low- and moderate-income individuals and families in the Charlotte area.

 - Multi-family new construction and rehabilitation

 - Homeownership development in targeted neighborhoods